Democratic watchman. (Bellefonte, Pa.) 1855-1940, February 12, 1932, Image 6

 added during the last half of cook-

-flour and milk, add to it the grated
+flour and milk, add to it the ge

 cheese.
 Place alternate layers of po-